perliedman/ocad2geojson/README.md

 * _OCAD to Mapbox GL style_, to get the styling (colors, line widths, etc.) into something you can use with other tools

-OCAD version 10, 11 and 12 files are mostly supported.
+OCAD version 10, 11 and 12 and 2018 files are mostly supported.
 Some OCAD features are currently not fully supported:

 * Hatch fills are not supported when exported to Mapbox styles and emulated by semi-transparent fills
 * Fill patterns are not supported